Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ermington has 77 active public transport stops, all of which are bus stops.
-These stops are served by 25 different routes that together facilitate 2,960 weekly passenger trips.
+Ermington has 77 operational public transport stops, all of which are bus services.
+These stops are served by 25 different routes that collectively facilitate 2,960 weekly passenger trips.
 The area's transport accessibility is rated as excellent, with residents typically located 143 meters from the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car remains the dominant mode of transportation at 83%, while train use accounts for 7%.
-On average, there are 1.3 vehicles per dwelling.
+Most residents commute outward due to Ermington being primarily residential.
+Cars remain the dominant mode of transport at 83%, while trains account for 7%.
+Vehicle ownership averages 1.3 per dwelling.

-According to the 2021 Census, 46% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 422 trips per day across all routes, equating to approximately 38 weekly trips per stop.
+According to the 2021 Census, a high 46% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency across all routes averages 422 trips per day, equating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport